'Street fighter' Perez leads Red Bull sweep in Saudi Arabian GP

 "It turned out to be tougher than expected," he said.
 "The safety car tried to take the victory from us again here, but not this year!
 The team did a great job.
 Now we must keep pushing."

-Two-time world champion Fernando Alonso finished a stirring third on track for Aston Martin seemingly to claim a 100th podium finish on his record-extending 357th start.
+Two-time world champion Alonso finished a stirring third on track for Aston Martin to claim a 100th podium finish on his record-extending 357th start.

-But his podium was taken from him after the race when an investigation into an infringement of the rules when he served a five-second penalty at his pit-stop resulted in him receiving a further 10-second penalty.
+That place was initially taken from him.
+He had received a five-second penalty for starting outside his grid position.
+When he tried to serve it during a pit stop, stewards ruled a jack had touched the car too soon and they hit Alonso with a 10-second penalty.

+But Aston Martin requested a review and showed stewards videos of similar incidents that went unpunished.
+Stewards accepted that it was not clear the offence had broken Formula One rules and lifted the punishment.

+Alonso was back to third followed by the two Mercedes cars of Russell and Lewis Hamilton.

-The two Ferraris of Carlos Sainz and Charles Leclerc, who started 12th, finished sixth and seventh ahead of Esteban Ocon and his Alpine team-mate Pierre Gasly.
-Kevin Magnussen was 10th for Haas.
+Next were the Ferraris of Carlos Sainz and Charles Leclerc, who started 12th.
+Esteban Ocon and his Alpine team-mate Pierre Gasly occupied the next two places.

-The race began under dazzling floodlights at the Jeddah Street Circuit in balmy conditions with an air temperature of 27 degrees, ideal for spectators, drivers and cars, and in front of a sell-out crowd.
+The race began under dazzling floodlights at the Jeddah Street Circuit in balmy conditions, ideal for spectators, drivers and cars.

 Alonso dream start

-It was Alonso who made the best start, albeit from an incorrect starting position too far to the left of his grid slot, as he surged past Perez to lead into turn one.
+Alonso made the best start, from his incorrect position too far to the left of his grid slot, as he surged past Perez to lead into turn one.

 Behind them, Leclerc, on soft tyres, began his climb from 12th and reached seventh by lap eight as Verstappen climbed from 15th to 10th while Russell and Stroll settled into third and fourth.